 We thank G. L. Pascut for helpful discussions.
 The computations were performed at the XSEDE, Rutgers HPC (RUPC).
-This research also used resources from the Rutgers Discovery Informatics Institute[60], which are supported by Rutgers and the State of New Jersey.
-This research was funded by NSF DMREF DMR-1629059 and NSF DMREF DMR-1629346.
+This work was also supported by the Frontera supercomputer, National Science Foundation OAC-1818253, at the Texas Advanced Computing Center (TACC) at The University of Texas at Austin.
+This research was funded by NSF DMREF Grant No. DMR-1629059 and NSF DMREF Grant No. DMR-1629346.